 Another way to buy a house with bad credit would be to obtain a co-signer.
 Having a co-signer with a better credit score than yours will significantly increase your chances of obtaining a more traditional mortgage.
 This may lead to a slightly increased interest rate, but probably not any higher than if you had secured the loan with your own credit.
 This gives the lender someone else to fall back on to receive payments in case you default on the loan.

-The most popular way to buy a house with bad credit in South Bend is the Federal Housing Administration loan.
+The most popular way to buy a house with bad credit in Indiana is the Federal Housing Administration loan.
 This is backed by the government and has much more lenient terms than traditional private loans.
 The minimum credit score to qualify for an FHA loan is 500.
 This score requires a 10% downpayment.
 If your credit score is 580 or higher, only a 3.5% down payment is required.
 The FHA loan also requires a stable employment history and a debt to income ratio of less than 43%.